-Characteristics: No information is available regarding health effects, or toxicity.
+Characteristics: No information is available regarding health effects or toxicity.
 Allergenicity has not been studied.

-Description: Arthrospores are a very primitive spore type, formed by the breaking up or disarticulation of fungal mycelia.
+Description: Arthrospores is a very primitive spore type, formed by the breaking up or disarticulation of fungal mycelia.
 Many yeast-like fungi such as the genera Geotricum and Trichosporon form arthrospores.
 These organisms require a series of biochemical tests for definitive identification.
 Many microfungi (such as the dermatophytes) form more than one kind of spore, including arthrospores, as well as spores that are morphologically distinct.
 Other microfungi form only arthrospores, but with mechanisms or other structural morphologies that are unique.
 Most of the basidiomycetes (mushrooms) form arthrospores as part of their mycelial phase; these arthrospores are not distinctive.